emmajanedrews/base-template/_posts/2018-01-30-whats-working-now---going-under-the-radar-to-find-homes-for-buyers.md

 {% include youtube.html %}

-Welcome to the latest episode of “What’s Working Now!”&nbsp;
+Welcome to the latest episode of *“What’s Working Now!”*&nbsp;

 Today, I want to share a successful under-the-radar strategy for buyers frustrated by the lack of homes for sale.&nbsp;